grmaciel/android-repository-ormlite/README.md

 ## What's next

 I think that the architecture could be evolved a bit on the Where context to make it easier to build queries.
-It would be cool if we had a base repository factory that would help on the creation of the repositories so people could depend on its abstraction.
-That will the creation would be centralized and could use dependency injection to help the test proccess.
+I think a good way to work with the repositories would be using a dependency injection to create the repositories and for that i would advice dagger (http://square.github.io/dagger/)